mulesoft-catalyst/error-handler-plugin/README.md

 // Map error parameter in module to local variable to match normal error selector syntax like 'error.description'. var error = vars.error
-// Nested error pulled off the Mule error object, which conforms to the API Error Handler responses. var previousError = error.exception.errorMessage.typedValue.error.details
+// Nested error pulled off the Mule error object, which conforms to the API Error Handler responses. var previousError = error.exception.errorMessage.typedValue.error.message
 ---
 {
     /*
     APP 401 Unauthorized
     This catches custom service unauthorized error from app and formats the response accordingly.
     */
     "APP:UNAUTHORIZED": {
         "status":401,
         "reason": "Unauthorized",
         "message": error.description default "There was an issue with authorization."
     },

     /*
     APP 503 Service Unavailable
     This catches custom service unavailable error from app and formats the response accordingly.
     */
     "APP:SERVICE_UNAVAILABLE": {
         "status":503,
         "reason": "Service Unavailable",
         "message": error.description default "There was an issue connecting to the system."
     },

     /*
     HTTP 500 Pass Through
     This catches HTTP 500 errors and propagates the detailed reason for failure.
-	It uses the error.details field from the response of the HTTP call that failed, which conforms to the API Error Handler responses.
+    It uses the error.message field from the response of the HTTP call that failed, which conforms to the API Error Handler responses.
     If not found, the error.description will be returned, which generally says an internal server error occurred.
     This useful for process or experience APIs to pass through system API errors.
     */
     "HTTP:INTERNAL_SERVER_ERROR": {
         "status":500,
         "reason": "Internal Server Error",
         "message": (if (!isEmpty(previousError)) previousError else error.description) default "Internal Server Error."
     }
 }
 ```